The Whole Product Concept

 Understanding your Whole Product can offer significant benefits for your product design and development, helping you with the decision-making process and keeping you on track.
 You’ll be able to successfully decide which additional parts and dimensions should be added to your core product to deliver the most value in the market, eliminating the competition.

 Defining your Whole Product

 When defining your Whole Product, it’s crucial to not only think about your product, but also your business and brand.
 You need to have an extensive understanding of every facet that contributes in some way to the success of your product.
 These facets tend to vary from product to product; however, they often include things like Growth Marketing, Lead Funnel, and Sales and Developer Enablement.
 It’s also necessary to reflect on what your customer expects to be delivered versus what your product actually offers; what problems it manages to solve or fails to do it.
 You might not have direct control over all these aspects, but the moment you gather this knowledge, you’ll be able to influence in some way every area regardless of control.

 Having this “Whole Product” view can provide you with an ideal strategic and tactical work plan for your product development process.
 It can help you visualize opportunities to optimize and improve your product value and customer experience.

 The Whole Product Model is divided into four different levels:

-Potential Product: This is your product’s room for improvement and growth, where it can be complemented by new business facets.
+- Potential Product: This is your product’s room for improvement and growth, where new business facets can complement it.